-What Is a Video SEO Audit?
+What is a Video SEO Audit?

 When you conduct audits for your brand, you’re holding a magnifying glass up to what you’ve done so far to inform what to do next.